 - If possible, CCTV footage of the event, which your employer has a legal obligation to hand over

 - Records of any medical treatment required following the accident

 - The contact details of any eyewitnesses

 - Photographic records of the environment in which the accident took place

 - Financial records detailing any expenses which have arisen directly from your injury, and any details which could be used to calculate expenses going forward, caused by factors such as time spent off work

-Common accidents within factories include slips, trips and falls, being hit by falling objects, noise induced hearing loss, vibration white finger, falls from height, fork lift truck accidents, and exposure to defective machinery and manual handling problems.
+Common accidents within factories include slips, trips and falls, being hit by falling objects, noise induced hearing loss, vibration white finger, falls from height, fork lift truck accidents, burn injuries (including chemical burns) and exposure to defective machinery and manual handling problems.
 No matter what the nature of your injury, you may have a good case for compensation if the conditions which led to this injury could be considered to be negligent.
 Your case will be fought without any hefty upfront fees being charged, whilst the no win no fee system includes insurance to protect you from the financial consequences of losing a case.